 Cryoglobulinemia is the presence of abnormal proteins in the blood.
-These abnormal proteins become thick or gel-like in cold temperatures.
+These proteins thicken in cold temperatures.

 Types II and III are also referred to as mixed cryoglobulinemia.

 Type I cryoglobulinemia is most often related to cancer of the blood or immune systems.

 Types II and III are most often found in people who have a chronic (long-lasting) inflammatory condition, such as an autoimmune disease or hepatitis C. Most people with mixed cryoglobulinemia have a chronic hepatitis C infection.

 Other conditions that may be related to cryoglobulinemia include:

 Symptoms will vary depending on the type of disorder you have and the organs that are involved.
 Symptoms may include: